zygyz/romp/README.md

 ### Install ROMP

 #### Install ROMP using Spack
-##### Currently installing ROMP using spack is not maintained.
+**Currently installing ROMP using spack is not maintained.
 Please install ROMP using CMake.
-But please follow the steps to install environment module etc.
+But please follow the steps in this section to install environment module etc.**

 1. Install `spack`
 * Checkout my forked branch of `spack`.
 It contains changes to package.py for `llvm-openmp`, `dyninst`, and